blipson/fundamentals-of-computer-graphics/assignment1a/README.md

             .aspectRatio = (float) scene.imSize.width / (float) scene.imSize.height,
             // Define the viewing window instance
             .viewingWindow = {
-                    // Get the width by doing 2dtan(θh/2) .width = 2 * viewParameters.d * tanf(scene.fov.h / 2),
+                    // Get the width by doing 2dtan(θh/2) for perspective, or use the frustum width for parallel .width = scene.parallel.frustumWidth <= 0 ?
+2 * viewParameters.d * tanf(scene.fov.h / 2) : scene.parallel.frustumWidth,
-                    // Get the height by taking the width and dividing by the aspect ratio .height = 2 * viewParameters.d * (tanf(scene.fov.h / 2) / viewParameters.aspectRatio),
+                    // Get the height by taking the width and dividing by the aspect ratio for perspective, or use the frustum width with the correct aspect ratio for parallel
+                    .height = scene.parallel.frustumWidth <= 0 ?
+2 * viewParameters.d * (tanf(scene.fov.h / 2) / viewParameters.aspectRatio) : (scene.parallel.frustumWidth / viewParameters.aspectRatio),
             }
     };
     // Set the rest of the viewing parameters